 My PowerBook G4, on the other hand, can run a variety of word processors, text editors and version control systems.
 While it is certainly a vintage machine, it is also capable of handling my writing needs.

 In some ways, the second type of vintage computer can be better suited to a task than a modern powerful computer.
-For example, when I write, I opt for my PowerBook G4 or my new addition — a PowerMac G4 tower.
+When I write, I opt for my PowerBook G4 or my new addition — a PowerMac G4 tower.
 Both of these are from the early 2000’s.

 Why would I make that choice?
-How could something that old be better than my fabulous ThinkPad?
+How could a 20-year-old computer be better than my fabulous ThinkPad?

 For example, browsing the web on vintage computers is painful, if not impossible.
 Social media is not worth the effort.
 Email is a pain to set up because of modern authentication mechanisms.
 Essentially, it sucks at the things that distract me when I write.

-Bottom line: if I sit down at a vintage computer to write, that is exactly what I will do.
+If I sit down at a vintage computer to write, that is exactly what I will do.
 The usual distractions are simply too much of a hassle.
+That and it’s fun for a geek like me to spend time with old tech.